mrousavy/BmpPwd/README.md

 Applications like [LaZagne](https://github.com/AlessandroZ/LaZagne) can easily find stored **(and encrypted)** Passwords from various Applications.
 To prevent this, **BmpPwd** will convert your Text with your En/Decryption Algorithm of choice _(Default: Cipher)_ to a _System.Drawing.Image_ which contains your Text.

-To decrypt a **normally Encrypted Text**, a Program must know:
-   * Location of the stored Text File
-   * En/Decryption Algorithm
-   * Pass-Phrase/Salt for En/Decryption Algorithm

 To decrypt a **BmpPwd-Encrypted Image**, a Program must know:
    * Location of the stored Image
    * BmpPwd Encryption Shape/Drawing Scheme